Rudra (band)

 Rudra is a Vedic metal band from Singapore formed in 1992.
-Rudra play a uniquely composed avant garde blend of styles, including, among others, black metal-influenced death metal with interpolations and extended passages of traditional Carnatic music.
-The lyrical content is derived from Sanskrit Vedic literature and philosophy with, ancient mantras (shlokas) incorporated into the song structures.
+Rudra plays an avant garde blend of black metal-influenced death metal with interpolations and passages of traditional Carnatic music.
+The lyrics derive from Sanskrit Vedic literature and philosophy, with ancient mantras (shlokas) incorporated into the songs.

 History

-Rudra was formed in mid-1992 as a trio, then made up of Kathir (bass and vocals), Shiva (drums) and Bala (guitar).
-It was then known as Rudhra.
-A fourth member, Selvam, was recruited to supplement Bala on guitar.
-With this line-up they released a 4-track demo, The Past, in 1994.
-Prior to this release, Rudhra had been featured in a few underground death metal compilation albums with Singaporean underground metal bands.
+Kathir (bass and vocals), Shiva (drums), and Bala (guitar) formed Rudra as Rudhra in 1992.
+Selvam joined to supplement Bala on guitar.
+This line-up released the four-track demo The Past in 1994.
+Prior to this release, Rudhra was featured in a few underground Singaporean death metal compilation albums.

-In early 1996, the band had a hiatus and the members were involved in separate bands.
-Towards the end of 1996, Kathir decided to resurrect Rudhra with a slight alteration to its name; thus Rudra (the most common English transliteration for the Sanskrit word) was born.
-Kathir teamed up with Shiva and started work in the studio, soon to be joined by Bala and Alvin Chua to complete the line up before recording the self-titled debut album in late 1997, which was released in June 1998.
-The band played a couple of gigs and also starting work on new material.
+In early 1996, the band went on hiatus and the members were involved in separate bands.
+Towards the end of 1996, Kathir reformed Rudhra as Rudra (the most common English transliteration for the Sanskrit word).
+Kathir joined Shiva, Bala, and Alvin Chua before recording a self-titled debut album in late 1997, released in June 1998.
+The band played a couple of shows and started work on new material.
 The band replaced its two guitarists with Selvam (ex-member) and Kannan in January 2000.

-With that line-up Rudra released its second album, The Aryan Crusade, in September 2001.
-In January 2002, Big O magazine named this album as one of the top 40 albums of the year.
-In July 2003, Rudra released a third album Kurukshetra, named after the battlefield featured in the Indian epic the Mahabharata, Kurukshetra.
+Rudra released its second album, The Aryan Crusade, in September 2001.
+In January 2002, Big O magazine named this album one of the top 40 albums of the year.
+In July 2003, Rudra released a third album, Kurukshetra, named after a battlefield from the Mahabharata, Kurukshetra.

-After touring in Singapore, India, Indonesia and Thailand, Rudra released Brahmavidya: Primordial I, in April 2005.
-Brahmavidya: Primordial I represented a slight shift in the band's sound as it exhibits more black metal influences than their previous albums and presents a denser recording that showcases the band's progressive move into more dynamic leads, complex bass-lines, and tighter, faster drumming with a bigger emphasis on blast beats.
+After touring Singapore, India, Indonesia and Thailand, Rudra released Brahmavidya: Primordial I, in April 2005.
+It represented exhibited more black metal influences than previous albums and a denser recording that showcases the band's progressive move into dynamic leads, complex bass-lines, and tighter, faster drumming with an emphasis on blast beats.
 With this release, Rudra toured the United States in January 2007.